 Mortgage history searches can be used to identify properties in distress, as well as generate lists of properties in need of a mortgage or refinancing.

-By combining different Reonomy search filters, you can build a list of leads that are all within a certain location, of a specific commercial property type, with specific financial characteristics and transactional history.
-Those leads will be the most focused, and therefore, the most valuable.
+By combining different Reonomy search filters and then exporting your list of results, you can build a list of leads that are all within a certain location, of a specific commercial property type, with specific financial characteristics and transactional history, based on your specific needs as a professional.

 Commercial Real Estate Marketing

-Marketing can also be a prime commercial lead generation tactic.
+Marketing can also be a prime commercial lead generation tactic, especially for brokers of any kind, investors, and service providers.

 Depending on your team size, it is best to sharpen your focus and invest in a combination of three or four inbound and outbound marketing approaches, to avoid overwhelming yourself; and thus maximizing your lead-generation.